himachal pradesh vs uttarakhand

 Our conversation started with one of those moments when you meet another traveller from your home country and you find yourself forced to exchange the usual banalities of how amazing this place is, followed by the ubiquitous gamut of ‘Where are you from in India’ and ‘where you’re going next’.

 As I asked the question, I could sense a moment of panic among them, struggling to find the right answer.
 “Can’t say, haven’t seen much in India, you know,” said the girl.
-Later I found out that they have travelled to more than 50 countries across the world, including most of South America and Africa too.
+Later I found out that they have travelled to more than 50 countries across the world, including most of South America and Africa.

 I’ve never understood the alluring fascination with travelling abroad.
-Or why travelling your own country is so underrated.
+Or why travelling to your own country is so underrated.

 This statement particularly applies to those living in countries like India.
 India is so big and diverse that one needs a lifetime to understand its myriad and heterogeneous settings.